exokitxr/exokit/README.md

 exokit https://emukit.webmr.io/ # start Emukit in Exokit
 ```

-## Introduction
+## Manifesto

 <img src="assets/screenshots.gif" alt="Screenshots"/>

+- The future is immersive.
+The web is the best application platform.
+Javascript is the best ecosystem.
+- Content should be hardware agnostic.
+Tomorrow will have different hardware.
+VR and AR should be compatible.
+- It's not possible to do both 2D and 3D well.
+We don't do 2D.
+We can call a 2D browser.
-### Exokit is a post-screen web engine.
+- Use your favorite game engine.
+Exokit is not a game engine.

-It loads regular HTML5 pages using standards like:
-- WebGL
-- WebXR
-- WebAudio
-- Etc.

-It's designed for WebGL, WebGL2, WebXR, and immersive AR/VR.
-It's faster than Chrome, extensible and embeddable into other environments.

-The catch? _It doesn't do 2D.
-(But it comes with a build of Chromium, which does.)_

-It can open blend multiple WebXR sites at a time with "reality tabs".

-Exokit is agnostic about how you write your code.
-It works with frameworks like [THREE.js](https://github.com/mrdoob/three.js/), [A-Frame](https://aframe.io/), [Babylon.js](https://github.com/BabylonJS/Babylon.js), and web builds of [Unity](https://unity3d.com).
+- Legacy browser design choices don't make sense in XR.
+- Exokit empowers and connect apps, even (especially) if they aren't designed to cooperate.
+- Apps should run in "reality tabs", layers of reality that blend together.

 ## Architecture

 Exokit is a Javascript [Node.js](https://nodejs.org) module.

-Lightweight C++ bindings hook into WebGL, WebXR, Magic Leap, Leap Motion, and various other device APIs.
+C++ bindings hook into WebGL, WebXR, Magic Leap, Leap Motion, and various other device APIs.

-It's also extensible and embeddable -- you can add your own things to the browser core, and `const {window} = require('exokit')()` to get an immersive browser in another project.
+`const {window} = require('exokit')()` to get an immersive browser in another project.

-Exokit runs on Windows, macOS, Linux (x64), and Linux (ARM64).
+Exokit runs on Windows, macOS, Linux (x64), Linux (ARM64), and Magic Leap (ARM64).

 ## Web API support